Skip to main content

 The Prisma Cloud connector contains additional options for configuration:

 • Page size: The maximum number of records to get per API request.
 The default setting is 1000.
-It is not recommended to go over 1000.
+Capped at 10,000 (Prisma's hard upper limit).

 • Parallel requests: The maximum number of parallel API requests.
 The default setting is 4.